The Edmonton Road and Track Club is excited to present the Pigeon Lake FONDO on june 7, 2025!

 We are happy to announce that this year's Pigeon Lake Fondo is supported by our friends at Blindman Brewing.
 All participants will get a finisher medal and collectible numbered frame plate.

-*NEW this year* - The 2024 Pigeon Lake Fondo will run in conjuction with the ABA Road Race and now includes a BBQ at the hall.
+The 2025 Pigeon Lake Fondo will run in conjuction with the ABA Road Race and includes a BBQ at the hall.
 Remember to let us know your dietary restrictions in the registration!
-Read the Guide below carefully as this has created many differences in the format and timing.
+Read the Guide below carefully for race format and timing.

 This is the guide for the open to all Fondo.
 Looking for information on the ABA Categorized Races.
 Click here!